JetBrains/teamcity-documentation/topics/artifact-dependencies.md

  * Use `a/b/**=>lib` to download all files from `a/b` directory of the source build to the `lib` directory.
 If there is a `a/b/c/file.txt` file in the source build artifacts, it will be downloaded into the file `lib/c/file.txt`.
  * At the same time, artifact dependency `**/*.txt=>lib` will preserve the directories structure: the `a/b/c/file.txt` file from source build artifacts will be downloaded to `lib/a/b/c/file.txt`.

- _ArchivePath_ is used to extract downloaded [compressed](configuring-general-settings.md#Artifact+Paths) artifacts.
-Zip, 7\-zip, jar, tar and tar.gz are supported.
+ _ArchivePath_ is used to extract downloaded [compressed](configuring-general-settings.md#Artifact+Paths) artifacts. `zip`, `7zip`, `jar`, `tar`, and `tar.gz` are supported.
- _ArchivePath_ follows general rules for _SourcePath_: ant\-like wildcards are allowed, the files matched inside the archive will be placed in the directory corresponding to the first wildcard match (relative to destination path)
+ _ArchivePath_ follows general rules for _SourcePath_: ant-like wildcards are allowed, the files matched inside the archive will be placed in the directory corresponding to the first wildcard match (relative to destination path)
  For example: `release.zip!*.dll` command will extract all .dll files residing in the root of the `release.zip` artifact.

 Archive processing examples:

- * `release-*.zip!*.dll=>dlls` will extract \*.dll from all archives matching the `release-*.zip` pattern to the `dlls` directory.
+ * `release-*.zip!*.dll=>dlls` will extract `*.dll` from all archives matching the `release-*.zip` pattern to the `dlls` directory.
  * `a.zip!**=>destination` will unpack the entire archive saving the path information.
- * `a.zip!a/b/c/**/*.dll=>dlls` will extract all .dll files from `a/b/c` and its subdirectories into the `dlls` directory, without the `a/b/c` prefix.
+ * `a.zip!a/b/c/**/*.dll=>dlls` will extract all `.dll` files from `a/b/c` and its subdirectories into the `dlls` directory, without the `a/b/c` prefix.

- `+:` and `-:` can be used to include or exclude specific files from download or unpacking.
+ `+:` and `-:` can be used to include or exclude specific files from the download or unpacking.
 As `+:` prefix can be omitted: rules are inclusive by default, and at least one inclusive rule is required.
 The order of rules is unimportant.
 For each artifact the most specific rule (the one with the longest prefix before the first wildcard symbol) is applied.
 When excluding a file, _DestinationPath_ is ignored: the file won't be downloaded at all.
 Files can also be excluded from archive unpacking.
 The set of rules applied to the archive content is determined by the set of rules matched by the archive itself.

 Exclusive patterns examples:

  * `**/*.txt=>texts`
-   `-:bad/exclude.txt`  Will download all *.txt files from all directories, excluding `exclude.txt` from the `bad` directory
+   `-:bad/exclude.txt`  Will download all `*.txt` files from all directories, excluding `exclude.txt` from the `bad` directory
  * `+:release-*.zip!**/*.dll=>dlls`
-   `-:release-0.0.1.zip!Bad.dll`  Will download and unpack all dlls from `release-*.zip` files to the `dlls` directory.
+   `-:release-0.0.1.zip!Bad.dll`  Will download and unpack all `*.dll` files from `release-*.zip` files to the `*.dll`s' directory.
 The `Bad.dll` file from `release-0.0.1.zip` will be skipped
  * `**/*.*=>target`
    `-:excl/**/*.*`
    `+:excl/must_have.txt=>target`  Will download all artifacts to the `target` directory.
 Will not download anything from the `excl` directory, but the file called `must_have.txt`